We anticipate a decision from the government on the future of council services in Hampshire in March.

 Proposals for parish or town councils

-Because any new unitary council would be bigger than Rushmoor, we are also considering what, if any, local arrangements could be put in place to make sure residents' voices are heard on local decisions.
+Because any new unitary council would be bigger than Rushmoor, we have also considered what, if any, local arrangements could be put in place to make sure residents' voices are heard on local decisions.

 Contact us